sizigia/learn-co-lessons/README.md

-But all python is indicating is that a number without a decimal is called an `int` for integer and a number with a decimal is called a `float`.
-But you can move forward safely with just thinking of them as numbers and everything goes fine.
+Python is simply indicating that a number without a decimal is called an `int` for integer, and a number with a decimal is called a `float`.
+For now, we can think of both of these as numbers.

 ```python